flenniken/collections/readme.md

 [![Index Page](docs/index.png)](#)

-The index page shows the list of available collections with the most recent collection on top.
+The index page shows the sort list of available collections with the most recent collection on top.

 There is a thumbnail for each collection and descriptive text.
 The text contains a title, description and post date.